112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 1 .785,000 buildings were destroyed .
 5 ;000 bridges were blown :--up .
-Three-fifths of all French railroad stoe'= --t<s ethe r they destroyed or taken to erim nv by Gerar treated in 104.5 .
+Three-fifths of all French railroad stoe'= --ts ethe r they destroyed or taken to erim nv by Gerar treated in 104.5 .